-- 1. Confirm and activate the Health and Wellbeing Taskforce and Focal Points network. - 2.
+- 1. Confirm and activate the Health Standing Committee and Focal Points network. - 2.
 Activate Regional Health Committee members to develop the Focal Points network in their Region and encourage local federations and affiliates to action the implementation strategies of BPW health policies. - 3.
-Develop and maintain active on-going communication through the BPWI permanent representative at the WHO and BPW International focal point, and provide information/reports as required. - 4.
+Develop and maintain active on-going communication with Michele Gerber, the BPWI permanent representative at the WHO, and provide information/reports as required. - 4.
 Develop communication with international President Amany Asfour and provide information/reports as required.
 Support BPWI organization review process as called for by the BPW international President. - 5.
-Encourage all affiliates to undertake an activity that observes and promotes the annual theme of the World Health Day on April 7th each year. - 6.
+Encourage all affiliates to undertake an activity that observes and promotes the annual theme of the world health day on April 7th each year. - 6.
 Encourage all affiliates to undertake an activity that observes and promotes the BPW International Theme for the Triennium 2017-2020 "EMPOWERING WOMEN TO REALIZE THE SUSTAINABLE DEVELOPMENT GOALS".